-Microneedling is also known as collagen induction therapy.
-Proponents say it reduces wrinkles, scarring, and even pigment issues, like dark circles and under-eye bags.
+Cosmetic procedures may reduce wrinkles, scarring, and pigment issues, like dark circles and under-eye bags.

 Improving your nightly routine may also help you avoid bags under your eyes.
 In particular, it’s important to wash your face before bed each night, especially if you wear makeup.

 There are several reasons why you shouldn’t sleep in makeup.
 First, if you sleep with mascara or other eye makeup on your eyes, you may:

 - irritate them